 Once dinner was served, I eagerly dug in.
 I remember it a bit more animated than I’m sure it actually was.
 Me smiling like an overly-enthusiastic cartoon with big googley eyes.
 Fork raised and ready to dig in and then moving in slow motion.
 Fork to plate…fork to mouth…chew…chew…cheeeeeewwwww?
 Eyes shrinking…smile slowly disappearing.
 The slow realization that it tasted like crap.
 Ok, it didn’t taste like crap, but mom was right…it really did taste better with mushrooms.

 C’est la via…lesson learned.
 And to this day, I always include mushrooms.
-Sometimes, I cut them so large they’re easy to pick out.
+Sometimes, I cut them large so they’re easy to pick out.
 Sometimes, I mince them so they are practically undetectable.
 Large or small, obvious or not, the mushrooms are always there.

 This is probably one of those recipes that was passed around in the 80s by all the cool moms.
 I’m sure there are similar ones out there, but this is our take.
 Oh, and if you didn’t read my story earlier in this blog post, be sure to include mushrooms (unless you’re allergic) to get the full taste.
 I’m not a fan, but I always add them.
 I like to use cremini, mostly because I enjoy the flavor and you can get them individually at the grocery store, but feel free to substitute your favorite.
 Anywho, this meal makes an affordable an easy meal that I gravitate towards on my busy weeknights.